AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 +++**Maintenance Update on January 28, 2021**

+**Comments not displaying "on behalf of"**

+_Updates_

+When a Workfront administrator logs in as another user and they reply to a comment in the Updates area of an object, the text "on behalf of" does not display before the username.

+**Unable to attach a document**

+_Requests_

+When a user in the new Workfront experience tries to add a document to a new request from an external document provider, the Documents list does not load, which prevents the user from selecting the document and completing the request.

+**Screen width expanding to the right, causing navigation issues**

+_Home Calendar_

+When a user in the new Workfront experience opens the Home Calendar and they have items due on some weeks, the screen expands to the right, preventing them from viewing the full week at once.
+If the user selects an item to open the Details panel in this state and they want to view details for another item, they need to scroll to the left, which closes the Details panel.

+**Single-use approval process label corrected**

+_Projects_

+When using a single-use approval process for a project in the new Workfront experience, it now displays as “Single-use approval process” instead of “\<Custom\>” in the Edit Project box.
+This is not yet available for tasks and issues.

+**Improved look and feel for custom forms**

+_Projects_

+We have improved the look and feel of working with custom forms in the new Workfront experience for projects.

+**API functionality for project currency now matches in-app functionality**

+_Projects_

+You cannot change the currency of a project when there is financial information already on the project.
+With the latest maintenance update, the API functionality for this case now matches the experience in the Workfront interface.

+**Not automatically generating the following week**

+_Timesheets_

+When a user navigates to the Timesheets area, they only see the timesheet for the current week.
+The timesheet for upcoming weeks are not automatically generating.

 +++

 +++**Maintenance Update on January 21, 2021**

+**Manually sorting by a column displays all results**

+_Reports_

+When a user in the new Workfront experience clicks a bar in the chart of a report, then clicks a column header to manually sort results for that grouping, all report results display, not just results for the originally selected grouping.

+**"Allow sharing proof via URL or embed code" setting changes**

+_Proof_

+When a user creates a proof and unchecks the setting Allow sharing proof via URL or embed code, the setting is checked again after the proof is generated.
+If the user leaves the setting checked, it is unchecked after generating the proof.

+**Mac users are unable to paste into text fields in proof viewer**

+_Proof_

+When a user attempts to paste text into certain fields in the proof viewer, the text does not appear in the field.

 +++

 +++**Maintenance Update on January 14, 2021**

+**Unable to update Email Notifications settings**

+_Setup_

+When a user tries to update settings for email notifications, they are unable to access the Email Notifications area and see the error message "Let's try that again.
+Whoops!
+Something went wrong.
+Please contact Workfront so we can figure out what went wrong and fix it.."

+**Gantt chart causes some fields to truncate**

+_Lists_

+When a user opens the Gantt chart in some list areas, certain fields—such as Description—truncate the text.
+The user has to double-click the field to see the full text.

+**Unable to send files from Document Details**

+_Documents_

+When a user in the new Workfront experience tries to send a document from the Document Details page, they see the error message "An error has occurred and we are working to resolve the issue.
+To continue with your work, try refreshing this browser page."

 +++

 +++**Maintenance Update on January 7, 2021**

+**Delegate Approvals dialog closes**

+_Home_

+When a user tries to delegate approvals in Home and they click any date, the dialog closes without selecting the date or allowing the user to complete the user delegation.

+**Issue with moving a document to a task**

+_Documents_

+When a user tries to move a document or proof in the new Workfront experience, some tasks outside the project do not list the parent project as expected.

+**Downloaded PDF has incorrect name**

+_Proof_

+When a user receives a download link via email (Proof > Print Comments > PDF) and they export the file, the downloaded file is titled with random numbers instead of the Proof ID.

 +++